GOOGLE TRANSLATE LAYOUT

 N. When he returned to his disciples, he found them asleep.
 He said to Peter.

 J. So you could not keep watch with me for one hour?
-Watch and pray with you may not undergo the test.
+Watch and pray that you may not undergo the test.
 The spirit is willing, but the flesh is weak.

 N. Withdrawing and second time, he prayed again,